 Possession of Marijuana in Austin

 Did you get a ticket or were you arrested for possession of marijuana (POM) in Austin?
 While our firm considers POM charges to be entirely unjust, they still affect your record and should be taken very seriously.
 At the Law Office of Paul Quinzi, PLLC, our criminal defense lawyer believes that the government should spend its time helping to solve problems rather than creating them in the form of unreasonable, unworkable, and unjust marijuana prohibition laws.

 If you are facing charges for possession of marijuana in Austin, contact the Law Office of Paul Quinzi, PLLC at (512) 515-1856.

 Attorney Paul Quinzi has over 15 years of experience successfully handling possession of marijuana cases in the Austin area.
 When you hire our firm, you can expect to work closely with Mr. Quinzi, who will guide you through every step of the process.
 He ensures you are fully informed throughout every stage of your case as he fights for the optimal outcome.
 The ultimate goal is to get your case dismissed so you can expunge your records.

-We truly feel that the criminalization of marijuana is unnecessary, which is why we always aim to have these cases dismissed and expunged.
+We truly feel that the criminalization of marijuana is unnecessary, which is why we always aim to have these drug crime cases dismissed and expunged.
 Our criminal defense firm takes pride in defending the accused and fighting for their rights.